How to Raise Your Game

 ‘When we drink the cup of blessing, aren’t we taking into ourselves the blood, the very life, of Christ?
 And isn’t it the same with the loaf of bread we break and eat?
 Don’t we take into ourselves the body, the very life, of Christ?
 Because there is one loaf, our many-ness becomes one-ness – Christ doesn’t become fragmented in us.
 Rather, we become unified in him.
 We don’t reduce Christ to what we are; he raises us to what he is’ (vv.16–17, MSG).

-Even though you are free – ‘everything is permissible’ (v.23) – be very careful how we act because ‘not everything is constructive’ (v.23c).
+Even though you are free – ‘everything is permissible’ (v.23) – be very careful how you act because ‘not everything is constructive’ (v.23c).
 ‘We want to live well, but our foremost efforts should be to help others live well’ (v.24, MSG).

 You have amazing freedom in Christ, but you are to use this freedom for the benefit of others and for the glory of God: ‘So whether you eat or drink or whatever you do, do it all for the glory of God’ (v.31).